-Signs of an existing termite infestation include wall damage, floor damage, piles of pellets, and carved patterns in your home’s wood.
-Unfortunately, nearly anyone could have termites: they’re found on every continent in the world except Antarctica.
-The longer termites are established, the worse the damage they can inflict.
+Signs of termites include wall damage, floor damage, piles of pellets, and carved patterns in your home’s wood.
+Unfortunately, nearly anyone could have termites as they’re found on every continent in the world except Antarctica.
+Knowing how to identify termite signs and act quickly is crucial.
+The longer termites establish themselves in your home, the worse the damage they can inflict.

-There are a few key signs of an existing termite infestation, including:
+There are seven key termite infestation signs, including:

 - Wall damage.
 This will show up in a variety of ways.
 Drywall becomes discolored and droopy with small pinprick holes.
 Paint chips and wallpaper peels away from the wall.

 - Small piles of pellets.
-Termite waste looks like little piles of sawdust, or salt and pepper.
+Termite frass or waste looks like little piles of sawdust, or salt and pepper.

 - Visual patterns in wood.
 If you have wooden furniture, floorboards, or wall fixtures, you'll start noticing patterns.
 These patterns will be small and maze-like, stretching across wooden surfaces.

-What should I do if I’ve found a termite colony on my property?
+What should I do if I see termite infestation signs on my property?